Outstanding student-athletes will be honored at 46th annual Scholar-Athlete Dinner

 At Fresno State, Bluem averaged 14 wins per season and qualified for NCAA postseason play in four of his six years as mentor.
 His 1996 squad posted a 17-5-1 record, won the first Western Athletic Conference title and advanced to the quarterfinals of the NCAA tournament, ending the season with a No. 7 national ranking.

 After his collegiate career as a fullback at traditional soccer power Hartwick College in Oneonta, N.Y., Bluem was drafted by Tampa Bay Rowdies of the North American Soccer League, a team that went 16-6 and won the Soccer Bowl his first year.
 He played for two seasons with Tampa Bay.

 Bluem earned his master of arts in physical education from the University of Akron in 1984.
 He received his bachelor of science in secondary education from Ohio State in 1980 after completing a bachelor of arts degree in history from Hartwick College in 1975.

 OFF THE FIELD

-The 58-year-old Syracuse, N.Y., native lives in Columbus with his wife, Bethany, and has a son, William, 22, a graduate of Ohio State, and daughter, Amy, 19, a sophomore at Ohio University.
+The 62-year-old Syracuse, N.Y., native lives in Columbus with his wife, Bethany, and has a son, William, a graduate of Ohio State, and daughter, Amy, a graduate at Ohio University.